-- Macro or Close—Up Lens (1:1): For photographing minute and specific details of evidence, such as serial numbers.
+- Macro or Close—Up Lens (1:1): For a photographing minute and specific details of evidence, such as serial numbers.

 Using Proper Lighting Conditions: When using an external flash or on-camera flash in darker regions, use a photomacrography scale with 18% grey color-correcting stripes.